Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Performance evaluation

-The training images are from the training set (200 images) and testing set (200 images) of the BSDS500 database \cite{BSD500}, in which we randomly crop 89600 images with the size of $96 \times 96$ as the training set.
-Each training image, $X$, is further partitioned into 9 image blocks of size $32 \times 32$, $\{x_{i}\}_{i=1}^9$.
-That is, there are a total of 806400 blocks in our training set.
-Visual saliency of the scene was exploited in \cite{saliency, BCS-Salie}.
-In the experiments, the methods in reference \cite{BCS-Salie} is used to compute the saliency map of training images.
+The training images are selected from the training set (200 images) and test set (200 images) of the BSDS500 database as \cite{BSD500}.
+We randomly crop 89600 images of size $96 \times 96$ as the training set.
+Each training image, $X$, is further partitioned into nine image blocks of size $32 \times 32$, $\{\vct{x}_{i}\}_{i=1}^9$.
+So there are a total of 806,400 blocks in our training set.
+Visual saliency of the scene exploited in \cite{BCS-Salie} is employed for adaptive sampling rate allocation of the training images.
 Suppose that $v$ represents the amount of the saliency information embodied in image $X$.
-Then we have $v=\frac{1}{n} \sum\limits_{j\in X_s}l_j$, where $n$ is the total number of pixels on image $X$, $X_s$ denotes the saliency map of $X$, and $l_j$ is the saliency value of location $j$ on $X_s$.
-Let $v_{i}$ be the saliency information of image block $x_{i}$, and $p_{i} = \frac{v_{i}}{v}$ denotes the proportion of the saliency information of block $x_{i}$.
-We can then construct the training data pair for our network, as shown in
+One has $v=\frac{1}{n} \sum\nolimits_{j\in X_s}l_j$, where $n$ is the total number of pixels on image $X$, $X_s$ denotes the saliency map of $X$, and $l_j$ is the saliency value of location $j$ on $X_s$.
+Let $v_{i}$ be the saliency information of image block $\vct{x}_{i}$, and $p_{i} = \frac{v_{i}}{v}$ denotes the proportion of the saliency information of block $\vct{x}_{i}$.
+The used training data pair is $(X, \{(\vct{x}_{i}, p_{i})\}_{i=1}^{K})$, where $K=9$ and there are $N= 89,600$ training image pairs in total.
+Note that in the testing stage, the sizes of test images remain unaffected by the number of blocks of the training images, $K$, thanks to the proposed block-wise multi-channel network architecture.